harlananelson/ubuntu/after-installation.md

 # Things to do after installation of Ubuntu/Lubuntu

 This is a documentation of what I do after installing Lubuntu.
 After following the steps below, my disk showed 23.21 GiB used.

-I am currently using Lubuntu.
+am currently using Lubuntu.
 You could also use Ubuntu. to install, you need to go to the download site and also create a bootable usb key that you will use for the installation.
 That's easy.
 This document shows you what to do afterwards.

 ## Install xclip